Code-Institute-Submissions/Milestone_Project_Two/README.md

 ---

 ## Testing

 To test both my HTML and my CSS, I ran them through the W3C validation websites.
 [W3C Markup Validation Service](https://validator.w3.org/), and [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).
 This allowed me to catch any problems such as rouge punctuation marks or incorrect code.
 This helped me go back in and change the errors so my code was more efficient and worked properly.

 My first code was very long with much repetition.
-It worked OK, but needed to be made simpler. each time i cut back on the code, I would have to check that all was still working.
+It worked OK, but needed to be made simpler. each time i cut back on the code, I would  check that all was still working.
 If it wasn't working, I would go back to a place where it was OK and start cutting again.
-Testing all the time.
+Testing by refreshing the site all the time.

 ### Responsiveness
 1. I wanted my site to be fully responsive and mobile friendly.
 I used **Bootstrap** as my HTML framework to achieve this.
-While deciding on the final grid for each breakpoint I was able to make the browser window bigger and smaller, and use Chrome development tools to easily see which grid was the best, and to check that it worked and looked perfect in all configurations.
+While deciding on the final grid for each breakpoint I was able to make the browser window bigger and smaller, and use Chrome Development Tools to easily see which grid was the best, and looked perfect in all configurations.
 I continued to do this throughout the build to make sure it still all worked.

-### Navigation bar
+### Navigation Bar
-1. Test that works at all sizes and toggles down when goes to mobile size by expanding and contracting screen size, and using Chrome developer tools.
+1. Test that works at all sizes and toggles down when goes to mobile size by expanding and contracting screen size, and using Chrome Developer Tools.
 2. Test all links by hovering over to change colour and by and by making sure they redirect to relevant sections by clicking between them.
-3. Test that it is always at the top of the site by scrolling down the pages.
+3. Test that it is always at the top of the site by clicking through the pages.
 4. Testing that only the link that matched the page you were on was highlighted.

 #### Problem
-I had a problem with the Nav bar causing there to be a scroll bar along the bottom of the site.
-I discovered that this was caused by the Nav bar being 100 view width.
-To clue this I changed the view width to 98.5.
-This was the largest I could use without the scroll bar showing.
+I had a problem with the Navigation Bar.
+There was a scroll bar along the bottom of the site, which shouldn't have been there.
+I discovered that this was caused by the Navigation Bar being 100 view width.
+To fix this I changed the view width to 98.5, which was the largest I could use without the scroll bar showing.

 ### Home page
-1. Test the image fits the whole screen at all sizes by expanding and contracting screen size.
+1. Test the image fits the whole screen at all sizes by expanding and contracting screen size, and using Chrome Developer Tools.
-2. Test the main message is visible at all sizes by expanding and contracting screen size.
+2. Test the main message is visible at all sizes by expanding and contracting screen size, and using Chrome Developer Tools.
 3. Test **EAT, DRINK, STAY** butons work by hovering over them to change opacity and by clicking and seeing if they takes you to the relevant page.

 #### Problem
 I had a problem the background image cutting off as it was at 100 view height.
 I fixed this by having the view height at 92.75 so the image fitted nicely when loaded on all devices.

 ### Eat, Drink, Stay pages
-1. Make sure grid of images flows with the page breaks by expanding and contracting screen size, and using Chrome developer tools.
+1. Make sure grid of images flows with the page breaks by expanding and contracting screen size, and using Chrome Developer Tools.
-2. Test the headings and subheadings are visible on all sizes by expanding and contracting screen size, and using Chrome developer tools.
+2. Test the headings and subheadings are visible on all sizes by expanding and contracting screen size, and using Chrome Developer Tools.
-3. Test tiles work by hovering over them to change opacity.
+3. Test tiles' hover worked by moving the mouse over them to change opacity.
 4. Test all tiles link to relevant pages when clicked.

 ### Review pages
-1. Make sure grid flows with the page breaks by expanding and contracting screen size, and using Chrome developer tools.
+1. Make sure grid flows with the page breaks by expanding and contracting screen size, and using Chrome Developer Tools.
-2. Test the headings, text and maps are visible on all sizes by expanding and contracting screen size, and using Chrome developer tools.
+2. Test the headings, text and maps are visible on all sizes by expanding and contracting screen size, and using Chrome Developer Tools.
 3. Test all weblinks to make sure they link to the relevant sites.
 4. Test *Back to home* button works on all review pages when clicked.

 #### Problems and solutions
-I write a few sets of code to call the data for the review pages, such as the name, review, website and the latitude and longitude.
-My code got better each time.
+I wrote a few sets of code to call the data for the review pages, such as the name, review, website and the latitude and longitude.
+My code got cleaner each time.
 My first were 27 click functions that called the data in from the index.html and showed the relevent page and map.
 This was too long, so my second turned the data into 27 objects that were called by 27 click functions.
 This was better as it used just one review page, but replaced the data each time.
 My final version placed all my data into an array and I wrote a function that filtered out which data I wanted from the array and placed it onto the page.
 This last one was the cleanest, but was also the hardest to get right, as I struggled to get it the work.
 See *Console.log() testing* below for details.

 ### Footer with Social buttons
 1. Test buttons are live and hover works by placing cursor over them to change colour.